-- 1. Skirts must cover the knees. - 2.
-Shirts must be close to the collarbone.
-Sleeves must be close to the elbow. - 3.
-All clothing must be styled modestly, not tightly. - 4.
+- 1. Skirts must cover the knees at all times. - 2.
+Shirts must reach the collarbone. - 3.
+Sleeves must reach the elbow. - 4.
+All clothing must be styled modestly, not tightly or transparent. - 5.
 Students must wear closed shoes for lab and Physical Education classes, as per New York State requirement.

-A student out of compliance will be asked to change and may receive a notation on her record.
-This student faces the possibility of being denied leadership opportunities and/or academic honors, and may face further disciplinary action.
+A student out of compliance will be asked to change and will receive a notation on her record.
+Dress Code violations will be communicated to parents and tracked as citizenship violations.
+This student may be denied leadership opportunities and/or academic honors, and may face further disciplinary action.
 In addition, parents/guardians may have a charge added to their student account for the cost of the clothing provided.

-Students must come to all school functions, including athletic, co-curricular and extracurricular events, dressed according to the dress code.
+Students must be in compliance with dress code for all school functions, including athletic, co-curricular and extracurricular events.

-Parents/guardians are requested to adhere to the Central dress code when visiting the school.
+Parents/guardians are expected to adhere to the Central dress code when visiting the school.
 This helps us send a consistent message about the respect we accord our school community.